What Makes a Higher-Quality Carbon Credit?

 Additionality

-Evaluating whether GHG reductions are additional can be deceptively difficult.
-The challenge is that GHG-reducing activities occur all the time.[1]
-Sometimes this is because the activities are required by law.
+Evaluating whether GHG projects and therefore the credits issued to them are additional can be deceptively difficult.[4]
+For example, sometimes a project’s activities are required by law.
 Landfill operators in California, for example, are required to install equipment that captures and destroys methane.
-In other cases, investments that reduce emissions are made simply because they are profitable, without any consideration of carbon offset credits.
+In other cases, investments that reduce emissions will be made simply because they are profitable, without any consideration of the potential revenue from carbon credits.
 An investment in energy-saving lighting, for example, can pay for itself through avoided energy costs.
-Similarly, renewable energy technologies, like wind and solar, are increasingly cost-competitive with fossil fuels, without revenue from carbon offset sales.
-For an activity or project to be additional, the possibility to sell carbon offset credits must play a decisive (“make or break”) role in the decision to implement it.
+Similarly, renewable energy technologies, like wind and solar, are often cost-competitive with fossil fuels without revenue from carbon credit sales.
+For a proposed project to be deemed additional means the expectation of selling carbon credits must play a decisive (“make or break”) role in the decision to implement it.

 Additionality is a topic about which there is frequent misunderstanding.
-One commonly heard claim, for example, is that a project can be considered additional if GHG emissions are lower than they would have been “in the absence of the project.”
-This is incorrect.
-If a project would have been pursued without the sale of carbon offset credits, it is not additional, even if it reduces emissions below what they would have been in the project’s absence.
+One commonly heard claim, for example, is that a project is additional if GHG emissions are lower than they would have been “in the absence of the project.”
+This framing is incorrect because the question of additionality asks whether or not a proposed project is the same as its baseline scenario.
+If we consider the baseline scenario to be the “absence of the project” then we have ignored the real possibility that the proposed project and baseline are the same (i.e., that the proposed project would have been undertaken even in the absence of carbon credit revenue).
 It is also common to hear discussion of different “kinds” of additionality, using terms like “financial additionality” or “regulatory additionality,” as if these are distinct concepts.
-In fact, the only definition of additionality relevant to offset quality is the one presented here.
-Legal and financial considerations come into play when making determinations about additionality, but are not separate benchmarks for what it means for GHG reductions to be “additional.”[2]
+The only definition of additionality relevant to credit quality is the one presented here.
+Legal and financial considerations come into play when making determinations about additionality but are not separate definitional categories for what it means for a proposed project to be “additional.”[2]

 Related pages: